leonicolas/knightmare-cmm2/README.md

 # Knightmare MMBasic Version

-The MSX Knightmare video game is entirely written in MMBasic.
+The MSX Knightmare video game entirely written in MMBasic.

 **This version is still in development!**